 Audiences may have been more impressed by the film’s expanded soundscape — other records state that the movie had an experimental three channel stereophonic soundtrack.
 Bosley Crowther’s New York Times review dismissed the audio boost, and advised that patrons “take a mental recess and have some cotton ready to stuff in your ears.”

-Crowther’s review had plenty that Selznick didn’t want to hear: ’embarrassing,’ ‘far-fetched,’ ‘maudlin and banal,’ ‘ponderous and meaningless,’ ‘soggy and saccharine,’ ‘deficient and disappointing in the extreme.’
+Crowther’s review said plenty that Selznick didn’t want to hear: ’embarrassing,’ ‘far-fetched,’ ‘maudlin and banal,’ ‘ponderous and meaningless,’ ‘soggy and saccharine,’ ‘deficient and disappointing in the extreme.’
 Did Crowther wander into the wrong screening?
 Did Selznick’s car run over Crowther’s dog?

 The failure of Jennie was a daunting financial setback for Selznick.
 In 1950 he reissued it as Tidal Wave, to no great acclaim.
-The producer would eventually bounce back once more for another major production, but for several years he had to content himself with investing in pictures.
+The producer would eventually bounce back once more with another major production, but for several years he had to content himself with investing in pictures.
 He also plagued fine filmmakers that had the misfortune of engaging Ms. Jones’ services by way of a partnership: Michael Powell in Gone to Earth, Vittorio De Sica in Indiscretion of an American Wife.
 He micromanaged their movies worse than he did his own.

 Portrait of Jennie’s faults no longer seem all that terrible — Bosley Crowther’s review is shameful.
 It must have been the wrong movie in the wrong year, for it has been charming viewers — mostly TV viewers — for decades.
-David O. Selznick was his own worst enemy, yet he is surely responsible for what’s good in the movie as well.
+David O. Selznick was his own worst enemy yet he is surely responsible for what’s good in the movie as well.
 The radiantly beautiful Jones and the melancholy Cotten make a sublimely attractive couple, and the intense romanticism survives all the meandering detours of the plot.
 The visuals of William Dieterle and Joseph August carve a romantic paradise out of a wintry New York.
 The capricious Jennie is always disappearing when Eben least expects it.

 As Eben paints Jennie’s portrait, subtle optical tricks further idealize the actress.
 The most ethereal shots superimpose canvas textures and magical wisps of light over Jones.
 She seems to be dissolving before our eyes.
 Who knows — could this have been Alfred Hitchcock’s inspiration for the unexplained shafts of colored light that ghost over Kim Novak in Vertigo? . . .
 ‘That obscure object of desire?’